skillrepos/copilot-hands-on/labs.md

 What other conditions should I test?
 ```
 <br><br>
 12. Copilot should respond with a list of other conditions to test and example code that you can add if you want.
+(If you don't see generated code for this, try opening a new chat with the "+" sign in the upper right and posing the question there.
+This may then add new test cases directly into the *test_prime.py* file.)

 ![Additional conditions to test](./images/cdd242.png?raw=true "additional conditions to test")
 <br><br>